jean3P/TwitchGraphAnalyzer/README.md

 The platform operates through a series of user interactions, facilitated by the React frontend and processed by the Django backend.
 Here's an overview of the workflow:

 1. **Fetch Graphs**: Users initiate a request to view available network graphs by clicking the "Fetch Graphs" button.
-The React app sends a request to the Django backend, which retrieves the list of graphs from the database and returns it to the frontend.
+The React app sends a request to the Django backend, which retrieves the list of graphs.
 The available graphs are then displayed to the user.

 2. **Select Graph**: Upon displaying the graph list, users can select a specific graph for analysis.
 The UI updates to show the selected graph.